strikerlg/Tournament-Manager/README.md

 * Install PHP-Lumen. -> DONE
 * Write the migrations inside PHP-Lumen. -> DONE
 * Manage tests folder structure. -> DOING ...
-* Add testDummy factories for the model classes. -> DOING ...
+* Add testDummy factories for the model classes.
     * Add factories for the User model. -> DONE
     * Add factories for the Player model. -> DONE
     * Add factories for the Administrator model. -> DONE